MyQubicEmotion/Qvault_Proposals/README.md

 - **Trade Amount:** 150 Pulse SC Shares for 18,500 QCAP - about IPO price

 ### Conclusion
-If this proposal is approved,Qubic Capital will become top holder.
+If this proposal is approved, Qubic Capital will become top holder.